-240 SCENARIO-DEPENDENT EXPENSE CASH FLOWS
+240 SCENARIO DEPENDENT EXPENSE CASH FLOWS

-The Canadian Asset Liability Method (CALM) projects asset and liability cash flows under a variety of interest rate scenarios, consistent with the investment strategy chosen.
+CALM projects asset and liability cash flows under a variety of interest rate scenarios, consistent with the investment strategy chosen.
 These cash flows include related asset acquisitions and dispositions expenses associated with activities under the given interest rate scenario and investment strategy.
-Investment income tax cash flows depend directly on the interest rate scenario, and are adjusted accordingly.
+Investment Income Tax cash flows directly depend on the interest rate scenario, and are adjusted accordingly.
 In addition, inflation rates consistent with the scenario need to be determined.
 The application of these inflation rates to the expense cash flows is discussed in section 270.